klebgenomics/Kaptive/README.md

 * **Expected genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found outside the K locus part of the assembly.
 * **Other genes outside locus**: the number of unexpected genes (genes from K loci other than the best match) which were found outside the K locus part of the assembly.
 * **Other genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found outside the K locus part of the assembly.
+* One column for each type gene (if the user supplied a type gene database)

-If the summary table already exists when Kaptive is run, it will append to it (not overwrite).
+If the summary table already exists, Kaptive will append to it (not overwrite it).
 This allows you to run Kaptive in parallel on many assemblies, all outputting to the same table file.

 #### K locus matching sequences